tsuru/terraform-provider-rpaas/docs/index.md

 ### Optional

 - `host` (String) Target to tsuru API
+- `request_timeout` (String) A duration string controlling the Timeout for the HTTP client.
+Defaults to '30s' (optional)
 - `skip_cert_verification` (Boolean) Disable certificate verification
 - `token` (String) Token to authenticate on tsuru API (optional)